bufferapp/diggdigg/digg-digg/readme.txt

 = How can I disable the Digg Digg Floating Bar on a particular page? =

+You can insert the following within the HTML editor anywhere when editing a post and it will disable Digg Digg on that page.

+`<!-- Digg Digg Disabled -->`

-To disable the bar on a particular page add the following few lines to your themes functions.php file, changing the conditional tags to ones that fit your requirement.
+Another method to disable the bar on a particular page add the following few lines to your themes functions.php file, changing the conditional tags to ones that fit your requirement.

 `function dd_exclude_from_pages() {
 if(is_page(1)) {